sindresorhus/tasklist/readme.md

 ### tasklist(options?)

-Returns a `Promise<Array>` that contains the normalized results of the command output.
+Returns a `Promise<object[]>` that contains the normalized results of the command output.

 Examples for `options` below will use this interface, but you can check `tasklist.stream` below for usage of the stream interface.

 ### tasklist.stream(options?)

-Returns a `Stream` that returns the resulting lines, normalized, one-by-one.
+Returns a `stream.Readable` that returns the resulting lines, normalized, one-by-one.

-Options are the same for the Stream interface as the Promise interface.
+Options are the same as the Promise interface.

 **Example using stream interface**

 ```js
 const tasklist = require('tasklist');

 tasklist.stream({verbose: true}).pipe(process.stdout);
 /*
 {